Sigma Pi stands against Discrimination & Sexual Violence

-Sexual abuse and harassment is contrary to the Creed, standards, ideals, goals and mission of Sigma Pi Fraternity; such activity by our members is hereby expressly prohibited.
-Sexual abuse is defined by Sigma Pi Fraternity in Bylaw 4, Section 20; and in Section 4-1 through Section 4-7 of the FIPG Risk Management Manual.
+Sexual abuse and harassment are contrary to the Creed, standards, ideals, goals, and mission of Sigma Pi Fraternity; such activity by our members is hereby expressly prohibited.
+Sexual abuse is defined by Sigma Pi Fraternity in Bylaw 4, Section 20.

 In accordance with the Creed of the Fraternity, no Chapter shall deny membership to an individual meeting the criteria outlined in this article and the academic standards of both the Fraternity and the Chapter’s host institution based on race, color, ethnicity, country of origin, sexual orientation, religion or disability.

 In any activity or event sponsored or endorsed by a Sigma Pi Entity, including those that occur on or off its Premises:

 1. Sigma Pi Entity, members, and guests must comply with all federal, state, provincial, and local laws.
 No person under the legal drinking age may possess, consume, provide, or be provided alcoholic beverages.